What are Clinical Trials? Exploring the World of Clinical Research

 Why are Clinical Trials Important?

-Clinical trials also unearth any side effects and give researchers insights to make improvements.
-Clinical trials may also focus on early disease detection (especially before symptoms emerge) to help people access medical interventions sooner rather than later.
+Clinical trials are critical in advancing how we care for diseases through medical interventions.
+They may focus on early disease detection (especially before symptoms emerge) to help people access a treatment sooner rather than later.

 Other clinical trials may also seek to prevent disease, or help people live more functionally with chronic or life-threatening illnesses.
 Some clinical trials may also help caregivers in their support roles.